kurkale6ka/help/zend_framework.md

 ﻿The Front Controller
 ====================

-Zend_Controller_Front is the unique entry point to our application It serves as a registry to the _router_, _dispatcher_, and _action controllers_ trough parameters:
+`Zend_Controller_Front` is the unique entry point to our application.
+It serves as a registry to the _router_, _dispatcher_, and _action controllers_
+trough parameters:
 ```php
 $front->setParam('noErrorHandler', true);
 $front->setParam('noViewRenderer', true);
 ```
 Different useful methods:
 -------------------------